 Some challenges include:

 - Remote access: Technologies such as virtual private networks were designed to connect devices to networks, rather than users to applications, which made network access and application access synonymous.
-However, with this approach, security remains tethered to the data centre even though applications have shifted to the cloud.
-Security in a data centre requires holes to be poked in the firewalls to allow inbound VPN traffic.
-At the same time, these VPNs create a poor user experience as cloud-bound traffic must backhauled through the data centre.
+However, with this approach, security remains tethered to the data center even though applications have shifted to the cloud.
+Security in a data center requires holes to be poked in the firewalls to allow inbound VPN traffic.
+At the same time, these VPNs create a poor user experience as cloud-bound traffic must backhauled through the data center.

 - Complex network segmentation: Once granted network access, users gain full access to resources, which increases risk because east-west movement is unrestricted.
 The only way to reduce this risk is through network segmentation, which is complicated and doesn’t allow the control of access to individual applications.

 - Lack of visibility: A VPN only provides visibility into IP and port data, which is insufficient when there is an increase in self-service applications, cloud services, and shadow IT.
 The IT team’s job becomes more difficult as this lack of visibility prevents them from seeing what users are accessing which applications, from where, and on what devices.